Semiclassical expansion for exactly solvable differential operators: Introduction

-They proved the Borel summability of the WKB-solutions when $z$ varies in some subdomain of $\mathbb{D}$.
+The author proves the Borel summability of the WKB-solutions with respect to the parameter $\eta$, when $z$ varies in $\mathbb{D}$.

 The present manuscript is organized as follows.
 In Section~\ref{sec:2} we discuss some basic aspects of the general theory of the Borel summability and formulate our main results.
 Section~\ref{PR} is devoted to a number of technical results required for the main proofs which we carry out in Section~\ref{Proo}.
 In Section~\ref{CoordChang} we give an example of an exactly solvable differential operator which can not be factorized into the WKB-type linear differential operators of lower order.
-Finally, in Section~\ref{SpOp} we show that the Euler-Cauchy operators admit convergent WKB-solutions.
+Finally, in Section~\ref{SpOp} we show the existence of differential equations which admit convergent WKB-solutions.

-\emph {Acknowledgements.} The second author wants to acknowledge the financial support of his research provided by the Swedish Research Council grant 2021-04900.
+\emph {Acknowledgements.} The authors wish to express sincere gratitude to Professor Yoshitsugu Takei for helpful discussions.
+The second author wants to acknowledge the financial support of his research provided by the Swedish Research Council grant 2021-04900.